 - XDA Developers: Established Android development community with verified sources

-Developers sometimes share codes for apps pending Amazon App Store approval through official channels.
+Sometimes, the app developers share code for apps with pending Amazon App Store approval through official channels.

 - Promises “free premium channels” or “live sports”